vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/01/127/08_vishvAsAM_tvA.md

 +++
 This verse begins straightforwardly enough but its syntax deteriorates (or gets more convoluted) towards the end.

 The three-member cmpd. satyágirvāhas- in c is implicitly analyzed by Geldner as satyágir-vāhas- (“ihn den wahrhafte Reden anziehen”; sim.
-WG), but, on the one hand, gírvāhas- is an established bahuvrīhi (8x; “whose vehicle is songs” -- that is, the god [Indra] who is conveyed to the sacrifice by the songs dedicated to him) and, on the other, satyá- never modifies gír- as far as I can tell.
+Witzel Gotō), but, on the one hand, gírvāhas- is an established bahuvrīhi (8x; “whose vehicle is songs” -- that is, the god [Indra] who is conveyed to the sacrifice by the songs dedicated to him) and, on the other, satyá- never modifies gír- as far as I can tell.
 Oldenberg (SBE) tr. “who truly art carried by prayers as by a vehicle,” with the correct internal structure, in my opinion.
 My “trusty” for satyá- may be pushing the term a bit, but the idea is that the song-vehicle is real and so a trustworthy conveyance.

 The ca in f is generally rendered ‘also’, and it is one of only three examples (out of approx. 1100) of ca to which Klein (DGRV I.212-13) attributes that value.